dzbeebo/clipcommerce/docs/API.md

-# ClipCommerce API Documentation
+# ClippingMarket API Documentation

-This document provides comprehensive information about the ClipCommerce API endpoints.
+This document provides comprehensive information about the ClippingMarket API endpoints.

 ## Base URL